 But you can only go so far until the music distorts and your car’s speakers sound like they won’t be able to take much more.

-If you had a high quality subwoofer, the experience could have been magical.
+If you had a high-quality subwoofer, the experience could have been magical.

-No, it’s not all about that bass
+It’s not all about that bass with a subwoofer

 When many people hear the word “subwoofer,” they think about the thumping and vibrating car next to them at a stoplight.
 They think, “No way.
 I don’t want to be that guy.”